komallbaid/GitHub-Explorer/README.md

 ## Features

-- Search repositories by keyword, filter by language
+- Search repositories by keyword, filter by language.
 - Sort by stars, update date, or other criteria
 - Display repository details with stars, forks, language tags
 - Interactive charts (powered by Chart.js) to visualize repo stats